 Where Should a Radon Test be Placed?

-Radon home testing is the best way to protect you and your family from unnecessary lung cancer risks.
-While our home tests are easy to use and come with complete instructions, many people still want to know where radon tests should be placed before they make a purchase.
+Home radon testing is the best way to protect you and your family from unnecessary lung cancer risks.
+While our home tests are easy to use and come with complete instructions, it is helpful to know where radon tests should be placed before they make a purchase.
 These tips on the best placement of detector kits will prepare you for the process and assure you that it's easy to handle on your own.
 Regardless of why you need to test for radon or the layout of your home, here's what you need to know about radon test placement.

 Recommended Placement of the Detectors